Woven Tours

 Itinerary

-Afternoon includes a short walk to the National Museum and Textile Museum, pop into Philips Antique emporium which we have to walk past anyway, then a rest at the hotel until dinner at a popular restaurant.
+The afternoon includes a short walk to the National Museum and Textile Museum, pop into Philips Antique emporium which we have to walk past anyway, then a rest at the hotel until dinner at a popular restaurant.

 I’m Sandy Palmer